-- Able to work collaboratively and harmoniously in a team setting, while also being able to work independently and self-manage toward goals.
+- Ability to work collaboratively and respectfully in a team setting, while also being able to work independently and self-manage toward goals.

-- Ability to work in a fast-paced environment and willing to cope with and embrace uncertainty and change.
+- Ability to work in a fast-paced environment and able to adapt during occasional uncertainty and change.

 Benefits & Perks

-- Full medical, dental, vision, life, accidental death, disability, and long-term care insurance, as well as employer subsidized flexible spending plans
+- Full medical, dental, vision, life, accidental death, disability, and long-term care insurance, as well as employer subsidized flexible spending plan

 - A retirement savings plan, including employer contributions after one year of service